 You’ll know you’ve found the ideal weight for an exercise when it’s manageable in the first 3 sets, and the last few reps of the 4th set become challenging (almost impossible).

 If at any point you find an exercise impossible to complete (partial sets), then decrease the dumbbell weight.

 Similarly, you should also increase the weight to make sure you’re challenged in 4 sets of 8/12 reps.

 Check out my other article to determine your ideal lifting weight for muscle growth.

-As you body adapts to the training and you get stronger, you’ll need to increase the workload.
-Otherwise your muscles will plateau and stop growing.
+As your body adapts to the training and you get stronger, you’ll need to increase the workload.
+Otherwise, your muscles will plateau and stop growing.

-The first thing you need to do is increase the weight.
+The first thing you need to do is increase your weight.

 As a general rule, increase the weight of the big exercises (those you do 9 reps per set) by 10% and small exercises (those you do 12 reps per set) by 5%.
 And by this, I mean for each dumbbell.